dustinpfister/blog_posts/_posts/js-xmlhttprequest.md

 ### 1.3 - Get an image and append the image to html

 When [downloading images using XMLHttprequest](https://stackoverflow.com/questions/8778863/downloading-an-image-using-xmlhttprequest-in-a-userscript) it is possible that I might run into cross domain problems.
-If So addressing that might be outside the scope of this post, assuming that it is possible to begin with depending on the situation.
-However if I am trying to get something that is in my own domain something like this should work.
+If so addressing that might be outside the scope of this post, assuming that it is possible to begin with depending on the situation, but it is generally something that I run into when loading image by way of the file protocol, or from another domain.
+The general way to go about addressing this problem is to serve what I am working on up via the http protocol, rather than opening up an html file in the browser, a practice that I should generally be doing anyway with most projects.
+One way to do so would be to set up a simple static server using just nodejs and a little javaScript.

 ```html
 <html>